Expert Advice/Decor + Inspiration/FlowersArrowFlowers

 Photo by Zola

-There are a few things that stand out in your wedding memories—the first look, the food, the “I dos,” and of course, the bouquet.
+There are a few things that stand out in your wedding day memories—the first look, the food, the “I dos,” and, of course, the bouquet.
 Wedding flowers are a favorite tradition that’s remained relatively untouched as a natural choice for romantic decor and beautiful centerpieces.
-Whether you choose an elaborate floral arrangement or local wildflowers, there’s something sentimental about your wedding bouquet, so you’ll want to know how to preserve flowers.
+Whether you choose an elaborate floral arrangement or local wildflowers for your special day, there’s something sentimental about your wedding bouquet.
+And, as such, you’ll want to know how to preserve flowers—and, more specifically, how to preserve your wedding bouquet.

-Wedding flowers incorporate so much of your wedding into one beautiful arrangement.
+Why?
+Your bridal bouquet incorporates so much of your wedding into one beautiful arrangement.
 Perhaps you chose bold California Poppies as the attention piece in your bouquet—the perfect spring bloom for your April wedding in Southern California.
 Of course, they were yellow with lots of greenery and matched your color palette for an outdoor wedding in the sunshine.
-They’re a perfect reminder of your big day.
+They’re a perfect reminder of your big day—so why wouldn’t you want to preserve that memory?

-The reality is, if you choose natural flowers for your ceremony, they won’t live forever.
+The reality is, if you choose natural flowers (instead of artificial flowers) for your ceremony, they won’t live forever.
 That doesn’t mean there aren’t ways you can keep them longer and incorporate them into your life as a beautiful wedding keepsake.
-Here are eight ways you can preserve your flowers and creative ideas to display your bouquet as home decor.
+Let’s take a look at everything you need to know about wedding bouquet preservation so you can preserve your flowers (including eight DIY wedding bouquet preservation methods!)—as well as creative ideas to display your bouquet as home decor.

 1. Press your petals.